vishnucnellai-png/ARC---Medaccess/README.md

 MedAccess OS is a secure healthcare access control system demonstrating role-based authentication, multi-factor login (OTP), audit logging, and emergency "break-the-glass" access.
 Built using HTML, CSS, JavaScript, and Flask, it simulates secure handling of sensitive medical data in a hospital environment for academic purposes.

 ---

-## Problem Statement
+//problem statement
-Healthcare systems manage highly sensitive patient information.
-Unauthorized access, lack of accountability, and absence of emergency override mechanisms can compromise patient safety and data privacy.
+Healthcare systems store and handle highly sensitive patient information.
+Unauthorized access, weak accountability mechanisms, and lack of emergency override features can compromise both patient safety and data privacy.
 ---

 ## Proposed Solution